 Do not know where to store your beloved Tether (USDT)?
-Here are five of the best cryptocurrency wallets where you should put your stablecoins.
+Here are six of the best cryptocurrency wallets where you should put your stablecoins.

 Tether (USDT) continues to grow as an attractive alternative to many traders for transacting with cryptocurrencies.